-Setting continues to take place in maths and where possible in modern languages.
+Setting continues to take place in Maths and where possible in Modern Languages.
 An additional reason to maintain this approach is the existence of two tiers of entry for GCSE in these subjects, and the divergence in the content that students of different abilities need to learn.
-This is also the reason why we introduce setting in science in Key Stage 4.
+This is also the reason why we introduce setting in Science in Key Stage 4.
 English is the only other subject where setting is used; although there are no tiers of entry, setting allows teachers to make a tailored selection of literature pathway, governed by the challenge presented within text selection.
-Although PSHCE groups are the same as in English, there is no setting in other subjects due to it being usually not possible and also not preferred in the curriculum structure.
+Although PSHCE groups are the same as in English, there is no setting in other subjects due to timetabling issues and also not preferred in the curriculum structure.